Recovering Investment Losses

 - Turnaround Management Association/Certified Fraud Examiner panel on financial fraud

-Lisa serves as Vice Chair of the Chicago Bar Association Securities Law Committee and is a member of the Women’s White Collar Defense Association (WWCDA), the Public Investors Arbitration Bar Association (PIABA), and the Trial Bar of the U.S. District Court for the Northern District of Illinois.
+Lisa serves as Vice Chair of the Chicago Bar Association Securities Law Committee and is a member of the Women’s White Collar Defense Association (WWCDA), the Public Investors Arbitration Bar Association (PIABA), the CBA Financial and Emerging Technology Committee, and the Trial Bar of the U.S. District Court for the Northern District of Illinois.